JuyiZhang/Hololens_RGB_PointCloud/Unity_Project/Holoregi/README.md

 - Use `Release` as build configuration
 - Add the scene in the scene folder
 - Remember to change the IP Address in the Scene.
 It is an monoscript instance called TCP Server in `MixedRealityPlayspace/ResearchModeController` game object.
 The IP Address and the port should be the same as your python `TCPServer.py` file specifies
 Click build, and assign build folder (Note: There are filesystem issue with windows and sometimes it says cannot copy file to some destination.
-Shutting off Visual Studio should resolve the issue)
+Shutting down Visual Studio should resolve the issue)
 ## How to run
 - Copy the Package.appxmanifest to `[Your Build Folder]/Holoregi` and substitute the old file.
 It is important for Research Mode Access
 - Please Turn on the Research Mode when running the App